In Association with Amazon.com

 John Byrom (1692 - 1763)

 John Byrom was born near Manchester into a family of prosperous merchants and linendrapers.
-He was educated at Chester, and later he went to Merchant Taylors' School.
-Byrom studied at Trinity College, Cambridge, under the reign of Richard Bentley (1662-1742) - he ruled the college with such despotic power that his mastership was a succession of quarrels and scandals.
+He was educated at the King's School, Chester, and later he went to Merchant Taylors' School in London.
+Byrom then studied at Trinity College, Cambridge, under the reign of Richard Bentley (1662-1742) - he ruled the college with such despotic power that his mastership was a succession of quarrels and scandals.
 In spite of this, Byrom defended Bentley against his enemies.
 He may have addressed a pastoral published in the Spectator in 1714 to the daughter of the master.
-The poem, 'Colin and Phebe', became very popular.
+The poem, 'Colin and Phebe,' became very popular.
 Phebe was Joanna Bentley, a witty eleven year old young lady, who would draw the attention of many of the college fellows.

 Byrom's system was used by John (1703-1791) and Charles Wesley (1707-1788), founders of Methodism, who recorded their self-examinations in coded diaries.
 However, Timothy Bright had been called the father of modern shorthand.
 Queen Elizabeth granted him a patent for a "shorte and new kynde of writing by character to the furtherance of good learning."
 The word shorthand was used on the title page of Jeffrey Hudson's New Yeeres Gift (1636).
-(500 Years of New Words: the fascinating story of how, when, and why hundreds of your favorite words first entered the English language by Bill Sherk, 2004, pp. 95-96) Later on Samuel Pepys (1633-1703) utilized the technique in his famous diary, so that no one could read it while he was alive.
+(500 Years of New Words: The Fascinating Story of How, When, and Why Hundreds of Your Favorite Words First Entered the English Language by Bill Sherk, Toronto: Dunrum Press, 2004, pp. 95-96) Later on Samuel Pepys (1633-1703) utilized the technique in his famous diary, so that no one could read it while he was alive.
 William Mason first published his system in 1672 under the title Pen plucked from an Eagles Wing; it formed the basis of the Guerney system, used at least 200 years.

-In 1724 Byrom was elected Fellow of the Royal Society.
+In 1724 Byrom was elected Fellow of the Royal Society, while Sir Isaac Newton was the President.
 His varied acquaintances included the physician David Hartley, the Wesleys, devout Christians, J. Butler, writer of Fifteen Sermons, and William Law (1686-1761), of whom Byrom left accounts in his Private Journal and Literary Remains (1854-57).
 It is an important source of information on Law, a very religious writer, whose guide to the practice of Christian faith, A Serious Call, influenced deeply Samuel Johnson.

 Byrom's Miscellaneous Poems (1773) include some modifications of Law's poem, and the well-known 'Hymn for Christmas Day' (Christians awake, salute the happy morn, / Whereon the saviour of the world was born) of which Byrom is best remembered for.
 Originally the poem was written for Byrom's daughter Dolly as a Christmas gift in 1749.
 A copy was given to John Wainwright, an organist, who composed music for it.

-For further reading: 'John Byrom', British Writers.
-Supplement XVI, edited by Jay Parini (2010); David Hartley on Human Nature by Richard Allen (1999); The Oxford Companion to English Literature, ed.
-Margaret Drabble (1998); The Byrom Collection and the Globe Theatre Mystery by Joy Hancox (1997); The Queen's Chameleon: The Life of John Byrom by Joy Hancox (1994); The Byrom Collection: Renaissance Thought, the Royal Society and the Building of the Globe Theatre by Joy Hancox (1992); The Edges of Augustanism; The Aesthetics of Spirituality in Thomas Ken, John Byrom, and William Law by John Hoyles (1972); The Journal of Elizabeth Byrom, in 1745, edited by Richard Parkinson (1857)
+For further reading: 'John Byrom' by Timothy Underhill, in British Writers.
+Supplement XVI, edited by Jay Parini (2010); David Hartley on Human Nature by Richard Allen (1999); The Oxford Companion to English Literature, edited by Margaret Drabble (1998); The Byrom Collection and the Globe Theatre Mystery by Joy Hancox (1997); The Queen's Chameleon: The Life of John Byrom by Joy Hancox (1994); The Byrom Collection: Renaissance Thought, the Royal Society and the Building of the Globe Theatre by Joy Hancox (1992); The Edges of Augustanism; The Aesthetics of Spirituality in Thomas Ken, John Byrom, and William Law by John Hoyles (1972); The Manchester Rebels of the Fatal '45 by William Harrison Ainsworth (1880); The Journal of Elizabeth Byrom, in 1745, edited by Richard Parkinson (1857)

 Selected works: